EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    services.AddControllers().AddDapr();
    ```

 1. Dapr uses the *CloudEvent* message-format standard when sending messages over pub/sub.
-To enable this, add the following line just after the call to `app.UseRouting();` in the `Configure` method:
+To enable this, add the following line just after the call to `app.UseRouting()` in the `Configure` method:

    ```csharp
    app.UseCloudEvents();